Kate Spade Sale: Take Up to 75% Off Surprise Sale Items

-Kate Spade Sale: Take Up to 75% Off Surprise Sale Items, 40% Off Crossbody Bags and More
+Kate Spade Sale: Take Up to 75% Off Surprise Sale Items, an Extra 40% Off Sale Items and More

 Kate Spade sales are the gift that keep giving.
 Right now, there are several deals happening at the same time.
-First, shop crossbody bags starting at $99.
+First, on the main site, you can take an extra 40% off sales styles.
 Second, take up to 75% off everything in the Kate Spade Surprise Sale shop, which is bursting with hundreds of stylish items.
 Finally, save an extra 20% on select Kate Spade Rainbow Shop items in celebration of Pride Month.

-Here's how each sale works: On the main site, use promo code PERFECT to score 40% off select crossbodies, while supplies last.
+Here's how each sale works: On the main site, use promo code EXTRA40 to score an extra 40% off select sale bags while supplies last.
 In the Surprise Sale shop, items are automatically marked down; use promo code RAINBOW to take an extra 20% off Pride items.
 (This sale ends on June 27.)
 Get free shipping and free returns on all orders to the United States and Canada, and note that all Surprise Sale items are final sale.

 Across both sides, you'll find deals on iconic Kate Spade bag options like the best-selling convertible crossbody bag, satchel, wallet, tote bag, shoulder bag and purse, along with discounts on the brand's signature elegant dresses and sophisticated stud earrings.